 You can remove sod before tilling or work it into the soil.
 Working the sod in during the fall will provide nitrogen to the soil.
 However, tilling sod under in the spring may only cause the grass to resurface as the temperature warms.

 Make sure that the selected garden area doesn't have underground utility lines that you can damage with a cultivator or tiller.
-Before digging, cultivating or tilling a new garden, call 811 to be connected with the local utility companies.
-They'll mark your utility lines for you.
+Before digging, cultivating or tilling a new garden, call 811 to check for underground utilities.